 Hi everyone!
-My name is Ronnie Li, and I'm a current PhD Student in Neuroscience at Emory University in Atlanta, Georgia.
+My name is Ronnie Li, and I'm a current PhD Student in Neuroscience and Biostatistics at Emory University in Atlanta, Georgia.
 I have been teaching and tutoring since I was a sophomore in high school, and I've loved every moment of it.
 I love getting to know my students on a personal level, so that way I can break down the material in ways that are tailored towards their interests and hobbies.
 I am also very creative; I often give unconventional homework assignments to my students such as writing a song about a topic in biology, but I have always found that doing so helps them retain the information better.

 I graduated from Brown University in 2015 with a BS in Neuroscience, and I am currently studying to become an research professor.
 At Brown, I was a teaching assistant for the introductory biology and neuroscience courses, and I tutored on the side for about 20-25 hours per week, even though I was not required to.
 A lot of times these students were from disadvantaged socioeconomic backgrounds, so I would offer to tutor them for free or for a very low cost.
 Teaching is a passion for me, and it's about more than money.
 In fact, I was so effective as a teaching assistant that I became the only undergraduate in Brown's 250-year history to receive the Teaching and Advising Award, which had always been given to faculty.

 I love the fact that I can form meaningful connections and often lifelong bonds with students I would have never met if they hadn't contacted me.
 I truly enjoy mentoring students, and if I'm able to make a significant difference in the life of one person, that is enough for me.